isomerpages/moe-huayisec/pages/FAQ.md

 </li>
 </ul>
 <p><strong>4 .
 How are your current students’ progression to post-secondary institutions?</strong>
-<br>Our students are taking pathways that best suit their needs and passion
+<br>Our students are pursuing pathways that align with their strengths, interests,
+and aspirations across the junior colleges, polytechnics, and the Institute of Technical Education (ITE).
+The majority of students who offered mainly G3 subjects are eligible for JC admission, with almost all qualifying for polytechnic courses.
+Students who offered mainly G1 or G2 subjects are eligible for progression through the ITE, Direct-Entry-Scheme to Polytechnic Programme (DPP), Early Admissions Exercise (EAE), or Polytechnic Foundation Programme (PFP) respectively.</p>
-at the JCs, polytechnics, and ITE.
-Majority of our Express students are eligible for JC and almost all are eligible for polytechnic.
-Normal Academic students are eligible for ITE/EAE/PFP.
-More information on our students Academic Achievement can be found here:
+<p>More information on our students Academic Achievement can be found here:
 <br><a href="https://www.huayisec.moe.edu.sg/the-huayi-experience/aa/" rel="noopener noreferrer nofollow" target="_blank">https://www.huayisec.moe.edu.sg/the-huayi-experience/aa/</a>
 </p>
 <p><strong>5 .
 How is the culture of the school?</strong>
-<br>Since 1985, Hua Yi has transitioned into a co-educational school with
-English as its primary medium of instruction.
-Calligraphy lessons are conducted as part of the Lower Secondary Chinese curriculum to instil in students an appreciation of Chinese culture as well as a link to Hua Yi’s heritage.</p>
+<br>Hua Yi’s culture is one that honours our heritage while embracing the
+future.
+Since becoming a co-educational school in 1985, we have grown into a caring and inclusive community where English serves as the main language of learning.
+Through experiences such as calligraphy lessons and cultural programmes, students gain a deeper appreciation of their roots while developing global perspectives and strong values that prepare them for the world ahead.</p>
 <p><strong>6 .
 How is the discipline of the school?</strong>
 <br>The school takes a very strong stand on appropriate behaviour of Hua Yians.
 More information on the school rules and regulations can be found here: